Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Related Work

 \section{Related Work}

 In this section, we present the existing work for detecting behaviours of risk in PwD using videos and handling false positives in VAD scenarios.

 \textbf{Behaviours of Risk Detection:} The current approaches for detecting behaviours of risk in PwD use different types of modalities, including wearable devices \cite{spasojevic2021pilot}, computer vision \cite{fook2007automated,mishra2023privacy}, radio waves \cite{sharma2023wi} and multimodal / ambient sensing \cite{qiu2007multimodal}.
 As this work uses videos, further review only discusses the studies that either use videos alone or in combination with other sensors.
 Qiu et al. \cite{qiu2007multimodal} proposed a multimodal information fusion model using various sensors, including pressure sensors, ultrasound sensors, infrared sensors, video cameras, and acoustic sensors.
 A layered classification architecture, consisting of a hierarchical hidden Markov model and a support vector machine, was employed.
 However, their results were based on mock-up data generated through simulation.
 Chikhaoui et al. \cite{chikhaoui2016ensemble} developed an ensemble learning classifier to detect agitation using data from a Kinect camera and an accelerometer.
-Ten participants were instructed to perform six different agitated and aggressive behaviours.
 However, the study did not specify whether the participants were healthy volunteers or PwD.
 Fook et al. \cite{fook2007automated} introduced a method employing a multi-layer architecture of a probabilistic classifier based on hidden markov model and a support vector machine classifier.
 However, the video data involved a person in bed, and it was unclear whether the participants were healthy individuals or PwD.
 For all the above studies, it appears that these systems were conceptual and were never tested with real patients, so their performance is unknown in a real-world setting.
-Acknowledging the importance of employing real-world data, in our previous work, we proposed an unsupervised convolutional autoencoder to detect agitation in PwD using videos collected from a specialized dementia unit from a single participant and a single camera \cite{khan2022unsupervised}.
-In our later work \cite{mishra2023privacy} with the same limited dataset, we presented privacy-protecting VAD approaches to detect behaviours of risk in PwD using body pose information for the participants or semantic segmentation masks.
+Acknowledging the importance of employing real-world data, we proposed an unsupervised convolutional autoencoder to detect agitation in PwD using videos collected from a specialized dementia unit from a single participant and a single camera \cite{khan2022unsupervised}.
+In our later work \cite{mishra2023privacy} with the same limited dataset, we presented privacy-protecting VAD approaches using body poses or semantic segmentation masks to detect behaviours of risk in PwD.